ERion42/JavascriptQuiz/README.md

 If you think it should be scrapped and started over from scratch you could suggest that too, but it wouldn't be very helpful without telling me exactly why it doesn't work.

 ## Current iteration
 Still currently in intial build phase.
-Working on the skeleton of the site.
+It's just a little past a skeleton at this point.
-Just added the barebones of the HTML body for right now.
+The quiz runs, tallies score, and ends as expected.
+Currently there is no timer, nor is there a high score option.

 ## Future Development Plans
 Finish the assignment.